migtools/volume-snapshot-mover/docs/design/batching.md

 `volumeSnapshotBackup` or `volumeSnapshotRestore` can start.

 If `dpa.spec.dataMover.concurrentBackupVolumes` or
-`dpa.spec.dataMover.concurrentRestoreVolumes` is not set or it is set to zero, then a default value will be used.
-This value is TBD.
+`dpa.spec.dataMover.concurrentRestoreVolumes` is nil, then a default value will be used.

-One option for a default value is to allow for unlimted `volumeSnapshotBackups` or `volumeSnapshotRestores` if it is not set.
-Another option is to defing constants such as `DefaultConcurrentBackupVolumes` and `DefaultConcurrentRestoreVolumes` that can be set to a determined number, such as 0 or 12.
-More discussion is needed around this topic.
+To allow for a default value for a concurrent number of `volumeSnapshotBackups` or `volumeSnapshotRestores`, constants can be defined such as `DefaultConcurrentBackupVolumes` and `DefaultConcurrentRestoreVolumes` that can be set to a determined number, such as 0 (unlimited) or 12.

 ### DPA config: